Addie-020/Joint-Estimator-of-Parameters-of-Short-Time-Sinusoid/README.md

 # Joint Estimator on Short Signals

+Contributor: Zhiyu Shen

+A research report on the project tracing current progress is available:

 ## 1	Basic Information

 **Project Name:** The Joint Estimation of Frequency, Phase, and Amplitude of Short-Time Sinusoid Signal